dan-chow/reading-notes/books/Head_First_Design_Patterns/Ch07_the_Adapter_and_Facade_Patterns.md

 - Facades and adapters may wrap multiple classes, but a facade’s intent is to simplify, while an adapter’s is to convert the interface to something different.

 - The Facade Pattern provides a unified interface to a set of interfaces in a subsytem.
-Facade defi nes a higherlevel interface that makes the subsystem easier to use.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 - Facade pattern class diagram
 ![alt text](img/fig_7_8_Facade_pattern_class_diagram.PNG)